-The earliest reference on anti-aging herbal remedy can be found in Yellow Emperor’s Classic Medicine (黄帝内经), one of the four classic works on Chinese medicine written over 2000 years ago:
+The earliest reference to anti-aging herbal remedy can be found in Yellow Emperor’s Classic Medicine (黄帝内经), one of the four classic works on Chinese medicine written over 2000 years ago:

 “The ancients, who knew about the Way of the Universe, closely followed the path of yin-yang, greatly empowered by the arts of transcendence, kept monitoring their diet, consciously regulated their activities and carefully avoided obsession with passion, were able to maintain physical and mental health for a hundred years.”

-Of 365 remedies listed in Divine Farmer’s Herbal Medicine (神农本草经), about one third are categorised as having possessed the first-grade anti-aging properties with no or neglectable toxic side effects.
+Of 365 remedies listed in Divine Farmer’s Herbal Medicine (神农本草经), about one-third are categorised as having possessed first-grade anti-aging properties with no or neglectable toxic side effects.

 Since the publication of the book, more herbal remedies containing natural antioxidants have been discovered.
 The following is a brief introduction of the top ten anti-aging herbals with their medicinal values being verified by both traditional Chinese and modern Western medical studies:

 These plants can be found in most parts of China along mountain streams and in valleys with thick shrubs.
 A fully grown plant could reach more than 4 metres high.

 A steamed root possesses a slightly warm nature which brings positive effects to the liver and kidney, while a raw root is milder and helps promote the function of the heart, liver and large intestine.

 According to another classic Chinese medicine work Kaibao Herbal Medicine (《开宝本草》), produced during the Song Dynasty (960-1279), regular intake of the fleece-flower root can help strengthen bones, develop nerve cells, lower blood sugar, replenish liver function, enhance cholesterol metabolism, clear away toxins, and restore the vitality, which are all essential for keeping a youthful figure and prolonging life.